Davidbuck84/Wonderbrass-MS1-project/README.md

 * **Colour schemes**

-    * There are two main colours used in the design, orange and white text/black background.
+    * There are two main colours used in the design, orange and white text with a black background.

-    color: rgb(255, 166, 0)
+    color: rgb(255, 166, 0) = Orange

     <br>

 * **Fonts**

     * Two fonts were used from Google fonts.
 These were "Oswald" and "Zen Dots".
-Both were given a backup of "cursive"
+Both were given a backup of "cursive".

     https://fonts.google.com/specimen/Oswald